Updated summer 2020

 The west coast of Scotland is a world-class kayaking destination and the lochs and islands south of Skye are popular paddling venues.

-Further north, more frequent Atlantic winds and fewer settlements make the long trek by road a gamble, but no less rewarding if you hit good weather, as happened to the Space Station astronauts, one time (left).
+Further north, Atlantic winds and fewer settlements make the long trek by road a gamble, but no less rewarding if you hit a good spell, as happened to these astronauts, one time (left).

 Skip to Summer Isles paddling reports

 A great place to get an overview of the Summer Isles is from Meall Dearg hill (153m) above Old Dornie harbour.
 A 10-minute slog up west from the cattle grid/gate at Dornie will bring you to the panorama (above) across Loch Broom, from Horse Island to Isle Ristol and with Achnahaird and Enard Bay behind you.
 On a clear day you can see 50 miles to the mountains of Harris, twice as far to Hecla on South Uist, the Cuillin of Skye and to the southeast the 1062-m pyramid of An Teallach.
 Below, another view, this time westwards from Ben Mor Coigach (743m, below).

 Note that the pier at Badentarbet Bay is in use again.
 This is thanks to the redevelopment currently underway on Tanera Mor (left), mostly around the main bay, the Anchorage.
 For many years it was the only occupied Summer isle but the post office and cafe you often read about are no more.

 The main settlement on Coigach is Achiltibuie and the adjacent hamlets.
 For accommodation check out coigach.com along with all the usual booking websites.

 • A hostel down at Achininver opposite Horse Island.

 • Loads of self catering places by the week.